 Decision-Making and Planning

-AI as a decision support tool is underutilized relative to its potential.
-High-productivity knowledge workers use AI to: enumerate options they might not have considered, model the consequences of different choices, identify information gaps that would change a decision, and challenge the assumptions underlying a plan.
+AI as decision support is underutilized relative to its potential.
+High-productivity knowledge workers use AI to enumerate options they might not have considered, model the consequences of different choices, identify information gaps that would change a decision, and challenge the assumptions underlying a plan.
+This does not mean delegating decisions to AI — it means using AI to ensure that human decisions are better informed.

 Common AI Productivity Pitfalls to Avoid